What the experts say

-Rather than measuring stimulation levels, another paper reported on actually providing self-administered neuromuscular electrical stimulation (NMES) and its effect on strength, endurance as well as, for example, the individual's perception of their shape and satisfaction.
-24 adults stimulated their abdominals 5 days per week (20-40 minutes per session) for 8 weeks and, in comparison to a control group had a 58% increase in abdominal strength, a 100% increase in abdominal endurance versus a 28% increase in the control group.
-Waist circumference decreased by of 3.5cm compared to no change in the control group.
+Rather than measuring stimulation levels, another paper reported on providing self-administered neuromuscular electrical stimulation (NMES) and its effect on strength, endurance as well as, for example, the individual's perception of their shape and satisfaction.
+Twenty-four adults stimulated their abdominals five days per week (20-40 minutes per session) for eight weeks and, in comparison to a control group had a 58% increase in abdominal strength, a 100% increase in abdominal endurance versus a 28% increase in the control group.
+Waist circumference decreased by 3.5cm compared to no change in the control group.
 All 24 subjects in the group felt that their midsections were more "toned" and "firmed" and 13/24 (54%) felt that their posture had improved as a result of the stimulation.
 None of the control group subjects reported changes in these parameters.
-There were no significant differences in body weight, BMI, or skinfold thickness over the course of the study in either group.
+There were no significant differences in body weight, BMI, or skinfold thickness for the study in either group.
 NMES, as used in the current study, resulted in significant improvements in the muscular strength and endurance of the abdominal region, as well as the subject's perceived shape and satisfaction of the mid-section.

 Moving into the speed domain this month and some preliminary results from a survey of what it takes to be a sprint swimmer have emerged.
 A large study of 12-14 age-group boys and girls found that both genders have common factors that correlate well with fast 100 metres freestyle swimming including upper extremity length and horizontal jump distance.
 For boys, an additional factor was grip strength whereas for girls' additional factors were body height, hand length, and shoulder flexibility.
 For girls, the association with performance of these factors was lower than the factors for boys suggesting that the three parameters stated could be used to select young male swimmers - interestingly one factor was anthropometric and two were land-based strength/power tests!